How to Apply for Financial Aid

 • Email (cannot have been used to create any other FSA ID)

 NEW!
-Parents, stepparents and students' spouses who do not have Social Security Numbers will now be able to create their own FSA ID.
+Parents, stepparents and students' spouses who do not have Social Security Numbers are able to create their own FSA ID.

 An FSA ID is required for students to complete the Free Application for Federal Student Aid (FAFSA).